brodokk/resonitepy/README.md

 Based on a work by [neosvrpy](https://github.com/brodokk/neosvrpy).

 The code is still in WIP mode, see the files `resonitepy/classes.py` and `resonitepy/client.py` for how to use them.
+The SignalR protocol is yet to be fully implemented.

 ## Usage